se-sic/coronet/README.md

 When constructing networks by using a `NetworkBuilder` object, we basically construct `igraph` objects.
 You can find more information on how to handle these objects on the [`igraph` project website](http://igraph.org/r/).

+#### Data sources for network construction

+For the construction to work, you need to pass an instance of each the classes `ProjectData` and `NetworkConf`  as parameters when calling the `NetworkBuilder` constructor.
+The `ProjectData` object holds the data that is used as basis for the constructed networks, while the `NetworkConf` object configures the construction process in detail (see below and also Section [`NetworkConf`](#networkconf) for more information).

+**Beware:** **The `ProjectData` instance** passed to the constructor of the class `NetworkBuilder` **is getting cloned** inside the `NetworkBuilder` instance!
+The main reason is the [latent ability to cut data to unified date ranges](#cutting-data-to-unified-date-ranges) (the parameter`unify.date.ranges` [in the class `NetworkConf`](#networkconf)) which would compromise the original given data object; consequently, data cutting is only performed on the cloned data object.
+Further implications are:
+- When calling `NetworkBuilder$reset.environment()`, the cloned `ProjectData` object gets replaced by a new clone based on the originally given `ProjectData` instance.
+- When you want to adapt the data used for network construction *after constructing a `NetworkBuilder`*, you need to adapt it via `NetworkBuilder$get.project.data()`.
+This also includes that, if data is read and is cached  inside a `ProjectData` object *during network construction*, the cached data is only available through the `NetworkBuilder` instance!
+- When you adapt the original `ProjectData` object in any way, you need create a new `NetworkBuilder` instance!

 #### Types of networks

 There are four types of networks that can be built using this library: author networks, artifact networks, bipartite networks, and multi networks (which are a combination of author, artifact, and bipartite networks).
 In the following, we give some more details on the various types.
 All types and their incorporated relations can be configured using a [`NetworkConf`](#networkconf)  object supplied to an `NetworkBuilder` object.
 The respective relations and their meaning are explained [in the next section](#relations) in more detail.